-Having graduated from the London School of Economics and Political Science; qualified as a journalist; and established myself as a dance writer, furthering my knowledge of dance by studying with a world-renowned dance education institution seemed like a natural next step.
+Furthering my knowledge of dance and teaching by studying with a world-renowned dance education institution seemed like a natural next step.

 Every time I dance, I turn into a better version of myself.
 Essentially, dance excites me – whether I am participating in it, watching it or writing about it.
-Perhaps unsurprisingly, the possibility of sharing my enthusiasm through teaching has always intrigued me.

-Attaining a place as a student on the Royal Academy of Dance’s BA (Hons) Dance Education programme in 2014 marked the start of a learning experience that has equipped me with the skills and understanding to fully appreciate the complexities of dance, art and education.
-The syllabus covers dance in relation to the disciplines of Anatomy, Cultural Studies, Health, History, Music, Pedagogy, Philosophy, Psychology, Sociology and more.
-This truly rounded education in dance has enhanced my previously established skill set, ensuring my teaching practice is informed and impassioned.
+Attaining a place as a student on the Royal Academy of Dance’s BA (Hons) Dance Education programme in 2014 marked the start of a learning experience that equipped me with the skills and understanding to fully appreciate the complexities of dance, art and education.
+The syllabus covers dance in relation to the disciplines of anatomy, cultural studies, health, history, music, pedagogy, philosophy, psychology, sociology and more.
+This truly rounded education has enhanced my previously established skill set, ensuring my teaching practice is informed and impassioned.

-Finding ways to continue my development in dance as a practitioner, writer and teacher is important to me.
+Finding ways to continue my development in dance as a practitioner, teacher and writer is important to me.
 Working hard is part of my personality – a part that has undoubtedly been nurtured by my involvement in dance!
-I can’t wait to see where dance (and my work ethic) will take me next…
+I can’t wait to see where dance (and my work ethic) will take me next.